Glitter Colour Effects – Playing with the ‘Physics of Light’

 Bioglitter™ Product Ranges with Opalescent / Iridescent Effect –

-Due to the physical properties and chemistry of the natural and plant derived raw materials used in Bioglitter™, it is not possible to re-create the structure of a plastic iridescent glitter.
+Due to the physical properties and chemistry of the natural and plant derived raw materials used in Bioglitter™, it is not possible to re-create the structure of a plastic iridescent glitter (as illustrated above).
 Therefore, we have had to take a completely different approach.
 Bioglitter PURE is a completely new structure of glitter, unique to Ronald Britton Ltd. Like iridescent glitter, it does not contain aluminium, so it is transparent and the effect looks stronger against a dark or black background.
 However, unlike plastic iridescent glitter, Bioglitter PURE does not have a microlayer structure…..
 Bioglitter PURE is; opalescent, iridescent glitter reinvented.

 Bioglitter™ PURE, consists of three colour ranges of increasing strength of effect.
 The first-generation, launched in 2019, is the ‘Natural’ colour range.
 In 2020 we launched stronger effects, consisting of the ‘Opal’ colour range, a mother of pearl or opalescent effect and the ‘Vivid’ colour range, a strong metallic effect with not as much iridescence.